LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/customEventLogging.md

 From the Event Menu, you can select the individual custom events to gain specific information about what triggered that event.

-Download Event Details will provide you with a CSV file that includes all the details that we passed to the `logCustomEvent` function for each interaction in the following columns:
+Download Event Details will provide you with a CSV file that includes all the details that we passed to the `logCustomEvent` function for each interaction, using the following columns:

 * eventName (custom event title)
 * platform (channel the event originated from)